-All visitors should wash their hands with soap and water for at least 20 seconds when they arrive at your home and often during the visit.
-Shielding means you should:
+All essential visitors should wash their hands with soap and water for at least 20 seconds when they arrive at your home and often during the visit.

-- ask family or friends to arrange shopping for you and leave it at your door
+- you should ask family or friends to arrange shopping for you and leave it at your door

-You may receive a letter about shielding if you belong to a vulnerable group.
+If you are in a vulnerable group, you would have received a letter.
 If you think you belong to one of these groups and you have not had a letter, talk to your GP or cancer specialist.
-The 12 week time period may change if the guidance changes.

 I live with other people, what should we do?